g-barbosa/a-typescript-file-structure/README.md

-# My Personal Typescript project files structure
+# A Typescript project files structure